Djurgårdens IF (men's ice hockey): 1950–1963: The golden era

 The Swedish championship was remade for the 1952–53 season.
 Instead of a single-elimination tournament with a total of eight teams, the winners of the south and north divisions met each other twice to decide the championship.
 Djurgården's opponent in the final were Gävle GIK; the first game ended with a 5–1 victory, and the second game ended with a 1–1 draw.
-Led by Sven "Tumba" Johansson's 19-goal season, Djurgården went on to win the south division by winning all ten league games in the 1954–55 season.
+Led by Sven Johansson's 19-goal season, Djurgården went on to win the south division by winning all ten league games in the 1954–55 season.
 Both finals in 1955 were played at Johanneshovs IP and Djurgården won both games against Hammarby IF, 6–3 in the first and 11–2 in the second final.
 The second final is still a record for the number of goals scored in a Swedish championship final.
 The Swedish championship was again changed as of the 1955–56 season to be decided by a four team championship series, which qualified through the two top positions of the Division I north and south respectively.
 Djurgården followed up the Swedish championship with two runner-up positions in the championship series behind Södertälje SK and Gävle Godtemplares IK in 1956 and 1957 respectively.
-Three Djurgården players; Sven "Tumba" Johansson, Lasse Björn, and Roland Stoltz was part of the 1957 world championship team, which was Sweden's second championship title of the tournament.
+Three Djurgården players; Sven Johansson, Lasse Björn, and Roland Stoltz was part of the 1957 world championship team, which was Sweden's second championship title of the tournament.